Unleash/unleash/website/docs/reference/deploy/configuring-unleash.md

 `UNLEASH_STRATEGY_SEGMENTS_LIMIT` controls the maximum number of segments that can be applied to a single strategy.
 The default is 5.

 `UNLEASH_SEGMENT_VALUES_LIMIT` controls the maximum number of values that you can assign across a segment's constraints.
-The default is 1000.
+The default is 1000 (Since v5.1.0)

 ## Securing Unleash {#securing-unleash}